-When creating your project, your software program may give you the choice of working in RGB (Red, Green and Blue) or CMYK (Cyan, Magenta, Yellow and Black).
-We print using CMYK (as do all printers), so it’s best if you can work in CMYK before uploading your proofs.
+When creating your project, your application may give you the choice of working in RGB (Red, Green and Blue) or CMYK (Cyan, Magenta, Yellow and Black).
+We print using CMYK (as do all printers), so we recommend that you design your work in CMYK before uploading your files.
 This prevents any colour shift that can happen if we convert your document ourselves.

 Colour can look different on your screen compared to a printed page.
-This is because screens are backlit whereas a print reflects colour.
-If colour is critical, get in touch and we’ll do our best to get the result you want.
+This is because screens are backlit and transmit colour, whereas a print reflects colour.

-How do I make sure my prints are well defined?
+- How do I make sure my prints have high quality image resolution?

-We recommend using images that are between 150 – 300dpi (dots per inch).
+We recommend using images that are between 200 to 300dpi (dots per inch) resolution.
 Anything less than 100dpi may appear pixelated.

 - Should I upload single pages or spreads?

 - I’m using perfect binding.
-How much space should I leave for the spine?
+How much space should I leave from the spine?

 - Why are there white lines in my proof?

 - Don’t worry, they won’t print.
-They’re called stitching and they only appear on the screen.
+This is called stitching and they only appear on the screen.